-Spiritual Formation (CE 105) introduces students to the concepts of holistic Christian spiritual formation and historic spiritual practices for spiritual growth.
+Spiritual Formation (MIN 105) introduces students to the concepts of holistic Christian spiritual formation and historic spiritual practices for spiritual growth.
 Personal spiritual assessment and opportunity for developing a practical plan for personal spiritual formation are also emphasized.
-3 credit hours ministry of individual Christians and the Church.
+3 credit hours

-Introduction to Compassion Ministry (CE 110) explores what Scripture sayS about God's concern for the poor and disenfranchised of the world, and the implications of that concern in the lives and
+Introduction to Compassion Ministry (MIN 110) explores what Scripture says about God's concern for the poor and disenfranchised of the world, and the implications of that concern in the lives and ministry of individual Christians and the Church.